5 formatting mistakes turning your résumé into a confusing mess

 Given that it’s your first chance to make a concrete impression with a potential employer, it’s crucial that your resume is designed and formatted to highlight your skills and qualifications.

 From complicated designs to crowded pages crammed with unreadable text, there are a number of reasons your resume might be letting you down.
-If you’re finding it difficult to get interviews despite being highly qualified, a poorly formatted resume might be to blame.
+If you’re finding it difficult to get interviews despite being highly qualified, a poorly formatted résumé might be to blame.

 Here are some of the leading mistakes I see in résumé formatting.
 To avoid each, I’ll explain how to structure a winning résumé that will help you secure that lucrative first interview.